-CAREERS: The B.A. in English prepares students for graduate programs in English, Linguistics, Comparative Literature, Creative Writing, and Journalism.
-English majors, trained in logical thinking, interpretative reading, and effective writing also do very well on the LSAT exams for Law school.
-The major is also excellent preparation for a variety of creative professions such as: editor for a publishing company, book agent, magazine editor, newspaper reporter, teacher of English abroad, free-lance magazine writer, script reader, speechwriter, advertising copywriter, and director of communications for businesses.
+CAREERS: The B.A. in English prepares students for graduate programs in English, Linguistics, Comparative Literature, Creative Writing, Journalism, and Secondary Education.
+English majors, trained in logical thinking, interpretative reading, and effective writing also do very well on the LSAT exams for law schools.
+The major is also excellent preparation for a variety of creative professions such as: editor for a publishing company, book agent, magazine editor, newspaper reporter, teacher of English abroad, free-lance magazine writer, script reader, speech writer, advertising copy writer, and director of communications for businesses.